 Industry sustainability bodies such as Bonsucro have become increasingly important in recent years, as the public demands ethical sourcing of commodities found in consumer products.
 Bonsucro claims its mission is “to ensure that responsible sugarcane production creates lasting value for the people, communities, businesses, economies and eco-systems in all cane-growing regions.”
 The complaint alleged that rather than hold Mitr Phol to these standards, Bonsucro whitewashed the company’s human rights abuses with its stamp of approval, helping to facilitate access to the global sustainable sugar market.

-On September 25, 2019, the U.K. National Contact Point ruled the complaint admissible.
-The decision establishes that London-based Bonsucro is bound by OECD standards on responsible business conduct and does not operate in a human rights vacuum.
-In January 2022, the UK National Contact Point determined that Bonsucro had breached OECD standards and violated its human rights responsibilities.
+On September 25, 2019, the U.K. National Contact Point admitted the complaint.
+After a lengthy examination, in January 2022 it determined that Bonsucro had breached OECD standards and violated its human rights responsibilities.
 Specifically, it found that Bonsucro “did not undertake an appropriate level of due diligence” when it readmitted Mitr Phol as a member in 2015.
 It also found that Bonsucro failed to use its leverage with Mitr Phol to remediate the harms suffered by Cambodian communities devastated by the company’s land grab.
 For more about the importance of this case, read our blog “Why Multi-Stakeholder Initiatives Need to be Held Accountable for their Rights Abusing Members.”

-Given Mitr Phol’s steadfast refusal to engage with the communities and provide appropriate remedies through the non-judicial grievance mechanisms they have attempted to use, in April 2018, plaintiffs representing the five most affected villages filed a landmark class-action lawsuit against Mitr Phol in the Thai courts.
-Filed by Thai lawyers with Inclusive Development International’s assistance, and representing a class of approximately 3,000 people, the complaint was the first ever class-action lawsuit filed in the Thai courts by plaintiffs from another country for abuses committed by a Thai company outside of Thailand.
+Frustrated by the failure of Bonsucro’s grievance mechanism and Mitr Phol’s refusal to compensate the families even in the face of clear recommendations to do so by the Thai Human Rights Commission, Inclusive Development International worked with our Cambodian partners and a team of Thai lawyers to bring a landmark class-action lawsuit against the company in the Thai courts.
+Hoy Mai & Others vs. Mitr Phol Co.
+Ltd., filed in April 2018 and representing a class of approximately 3,000 people, is the first ever class-action lawsuit filed in the Thai courts by plaintiffs from another country for abuses committed by a Thai company outside of Thailand.
 More details about the case are available here.

 While Coca-Cola took some initial steps to investigate the allegations and engaged with Mitr Phol on the concerns, it never made its findings public and failed to use its leverage to compel the company to provide redress to the victims in Cambodia.
 The company has since attempted to distance itself from the problem rather than fulfilling its promise to have zero tolerance for land-grabbing in its supply chain.